-All students must complete this online registration form to register with the Disability Office.
+All students must complete this Online Disability Office Registration Form to register with the Maynooth University Disability Office.

 The online form is divided into a number of sections and will take approximately 10 minutes to complete.
 We will ask you to provide some personal details about yourself, information we are required to collect on behalf of the Department of Education, areas where you might experience academic difficulty in university, and if you would like to register for specific academic skills programmes to support your learning.
+You are asked to upload your evidence of disability documentation in digital format as a scanned file.
 The final section asks if we may disclose information on your disability or specific learning difficulty when coordinating support on your behalf.

 In many cases our Disability Advisors can determine the support and accommodations you will require following a review of your supporting documentation (verification of disability and the online registration form).
 In some cases, however, a one-to-one meeting with a Disability Advisor will be arranged so we can better understand your needs.